sourcegraph/handbook/content/departments/people-talent/talent/process/interview_process.md

 The "onsite" stage is defined as all interviews that take place after the hiring manager screen.

 The Recruitment Operations specialist will schedule all remaining interviews in the interview process.
-It is important that all teammates accept the calendar invite to confirm that you plan to attend to the interview
+It is important that all teammates accept the calendar invite to confirm that you plan to attend to the interview.

 - If you unable to make an interview, please Slack `#Hiring` immediately so that we can work on finding a replacement interviewer, or reschedule.
 Please do you best to provide a minimum of 24-hours notice if you are unable to attend.